Key takeaways

 Indeed, surveys show that when given the option, most people prefer an oral GLP-1 over an injection.

-Oral Wegovy contains the same active ingredient as injectable Wegovy, semaglutide.
+The Wegovy pill contains the same active ingredient as injectable Wegovy, semaglutide.
 So, it works in the same way: by mimicking GLP-1, a naturally occurring hormone that regulates appetite and satiety (fullness).

-Here’s how semaglutide — and oral Wegovy — works:
+Here’s how semaglutide — and, thus, oral Wegovy — works:

-It binds to GLP-1 receptors throughout your GI tract and brain.
+It binds to GLP-1 receptors throughout your gastrointestinal (GI) tract and brain.

 It sends satiety (fullness) signals to your brain, which reduces appetite.